GATE 2025 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage

 centrifugation, settling, sieving, mixing & agitation of liquid.
 Thermal operations: thermal sterilization, evaporation of liquid foods, hot air drying of solids, spray and freeze-drying, freezing and crystallization.
 Mass transfer operations: psychometric, humidification and dehumidification operations.

-Frequently Asked Question (FAQs)
+Frequently Asked Questions (FAQs)

-The GATE Life Sciences Syllabus for 2025 is divided into three sections: Chemistry (XL-P), General Aptitude, and specific Life Science subjects, which include Botany (XL-R), Biochemistry (XL-Q), Zoology (XL-T), Microbiology (XL-S), and Food Technology (XL-U).
+The GATE Life Science Syllabus for 2025 is divided into three sections: Chemistry (XL-P), General Aptitude, and specific Life Science subjects, which include Botany (XL-R), Biochemistry (XL-Q), Zoology (XL-T), Microbiology (XL-S), and Food Technology (XL-U).

 • General Aptitude – 15 marks